 Keep your eyes peeled on the mountainside, in-between rapids like Shark’s Tooth, Double Dip, and Kamikaze.
-Anybody can partake on this journey that lasts from three to six hours in length.
+Anybody can partake in this journey that lasts from three to six hours in length.

 4. Royal Gorge

 You will go through rapids such as Sunshine Falls, Boat Eater, and Wall Slammer.
-Both half and full day trips are available.
+Both half and full-day trips are available.
 The Royal Gorge region provides some of the most continuous whitewater in Colorado, with some Class IV to V, conditions pending.
-It’s all capped off riding underneath the beautiful bridge.
+It’s all capped off by riding underneath the beautiful bridge.